raviriley/raviriley.github.io/_posts/2019-04-20-setting-up-windows-for-jekyll.markdown

 `choco upgrade msys2`

-Next, open an MSYS2 window (search for MSYS2 in the start menu - it may be called "MSYS2 mingGW [64 or 32]-bit" or similar) and run the following:
+Next, open an MSYS2 console window (search for MSYS2 in the start menu - it may be called "MSYS2 mingGW [64 or 32]-bit" or similar) and run the following:

 `pacman -Sy pacman`